 - washing machines

 In June 2012, Lake Macquarie Council was awarded $6.34 million by the Federal Government towards constructing sewerage infrastructure for Wyee.
-The Commonwealth Government’s Building Better Regional Cities program will subsidise construction of a package of works including the sustainable water centre.
+The Commonwealth Government’s Building Better Regional Cities program will subsidise the construction of a package of works including the sustainable water centre.

 Conditions attached to the funding require 100 affordable housing lots, serviced by the new sustainable water network, to be available for sale by 30 June 2016.